x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/monitoring/mail-flow-reports/reply-all-storm-protection-report.md

  - **Detected reply-all storm messages**
  - **Messages blocked**

 **Detected reply-all storm messages** shows the number of reply-all messages for a particular message thread that were detected during the preceding time-interval.
 For example, in the chart above the five reply-all messages for the "Happy Thanksgiving" thread shown at 3pm were detected between 2:45 and 3pm.
-Reply-all messages sent before a reply-all storm is identified won't get blocked.
+Reply-all messages sent before a reply-all storm is identified, won't get blocked.
 Yet, they are included as part of the **Detected reply-all storm messages** chart values, as are the blocked messages.

 > [!NOTE]
 > This chart displays data only for declared reply-all storms where at least one reply-all message has been blocked.
 It can't be used to track potential storms before they're declared a reply-all storm.